Doe Hill railway station

 Doe Hill railway station served the village of Stonebroom, Derbyshire, England, from 1862 to 1960 on the Erewash Valley Line.

 History

 The station was opened on 1 May 1862 by the Midland Railway.
 It closed on 12 September 1960.
 The station building still survives.

+On 12 February 1929, a head-on collision took place at the station.
+An express passenger train, hauled by Ex-LNWR Claughton Class 4-6-0 No. 5977, and a freight train, being hauled by LMS Fowler 4F 0-6-0 No. 4491, collided due to a signalman’s error.
+2 people were killed.
+5977 was subsequently withdrawn from service 2 months after the accident, becoming the first Claughton to be scrapped.